OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/travis.rst

     after_success:
         coveralls

-The point of the above example is to use testflo to run things, and set the `coverpkg` to your project, and the `cover-omit` dirs to exclude from coverage, use coveralls to collect the data, and then send the results to coveralls.io.
+The point of the above example is to:
+    #.
+Use testflo to run the test suite,
+    #.
+Use testflo to set the `coverpkg` to your project, (collect coverage data on that package)
+    #.
+Use tesflo to `cover-omit` directories you'd like to exclude from coverage, and
+    #.
+Use coveralls to send coverage data to coveralls.io

+For more information on testflo, please see `testflo on pypi <https://pypi.org/project/testflo>`_

 Caching
 -------